ris2002/Fraud-Credit-Card-detection-MLOPS/README.md

 Now that folder is not tracked by git but by dvc cacche. data.dvc is going to be stored in git DVC (Data Version Control) is an open-source tool designed to manage large datasets, machine-learning models, experiments, and pipelines.
 It works alongside Git but handles the things Git cannot, such as big files, data updates, reproducible pipelines, and shared storage.
 ## Feature Stores

+## Extra enhancements to my airflow
+beyond the basic '@dag(dag_id='ml_training_pipeline_04', schedule='@once')' I have added anothher arg that is  default_args={
+        "retries": 3,
+        "retry_delay": timedelta(minutes=5),
+        "execution_timeout": timedelta(hours=1),
+    } basically- 'retries' means each task can retry 3 times if it fails,'retry_delay' means it gives 5 min gap in btw failing and retrying again,execution_timeout- means if the dag doesnt complete within 1 hr airflow kills it.

+IT IS BEST PRACTICE TO AVOID INSTALLING FAST API AND UVICORN INSIDE AIRFLOW I have done one mistake in 3rd project.
+In the DAG of that project I have returned the the csv_file converted to pandas annd gave it as an input to thhe nnext step.
+It worked in that project because thhe data set is small.
+The optimal way is to store it inn a pkl file and read thhe contnnats directly whhen in thhe function which uses it.
+Do not return a value from a function, this is because if the value is large the dag will fail